tbreslein/capturedlambda/src/pages/blog/posts/just-enough-coding-02-basic-code-anatomy.md

 "Source code" is probably the most important layer of abstraction in programming.
 A computer operates purely on manipulating ones and zeros and that doesn't exactly scream "easy-to-use".
-So instead people came up with the idea of a "programming language" to abstract away all those details and instead work with what we would call "human readable" code, whereas the bits and bytes are called "machine readable".
+So instead, people came up with the idea of a "programming language" to abstract away all those details and instead work with what we would call "human readable" code, whereas the ones and zeros are called "machine readable".

 When you write a program with source code, and you want to to execute that program, you need to turn this human-readable code into machine-readable code.
 The overarching process to achieving that is called "compiling", and we (often) use programs called "compilers" to do that job for us.